mikeroyal/Scala-Guide/README.md

 [IntelliJ IDEA Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala) is a tool that extends IntelliJ IDEA’s toolset with support for Scala, SBT, Scala.js, Hocon, and Play Framework.
 Support for Scala, SBT and Hocon is available for free in IntelliJ IDEA Community Edition, while support for Play Framework and Scala.js is available only in IntelliJ IDEA Ultimate.

 [ScalaTest™](https://www.scalatest.org) is the most flexible and most popular testing tool in the Scala ecosystem.
 With ScalaTest, you can test Scala, Scala.js (JavaScript), Scala Native, Dotty (Scala 3), and Java code.
-By offering deep integration with tools such as JUnit, TestNG, Ant, Maven, sbt, ScalaCheck, JMock, EasyMock, Mockito, ScalaMock, Selenium, Eclipse, NetBeans, and IntelliJ, ScalaTest makes it easy to take your testing to a higher, more productive level in new or existing Scala, Scala.js, or Java projects.
+It offers deep integration with tools such as JUnit, TestNG, Ant, Maven, sbt, ScalaCheck, JMock, EasyMock, Mockito, ScalaMock, Selenium, Eclipse, NetBeans, and IntelliJ, ScalaTest makes it easy to take your testing to a higher, more productive level in new or existing Scala, Scala.js, or Java projects.

 [Dotty](https://github.com/lampepfl/dotty) is a platform to try out new language concepts and compiler technologies for Scala where the focus is mainly on simplification.
 It removes extraneous syntax (e.g. no XML literals), and try to boil down Scala's types into a smaller set of more fundamental constructors.